rockettheme/docs/Docs/magento/extensions/categoryview/INDEX.md

 How to Install
 -----

-You can download a zip package from the RokMage Extensions [downloads page][download].
+You can download a zip package from the RokMage Extensions using the **Download** button above..

 Once you have downloaded and unzipped the extension package, you will notice that the folder structure for the files has been included.
 This means you can simply copy the files/folders over to the corresponding folder of your Magento site, if developing locally.